alexle/alexle.github.com/posts/2013-in-review.markdown

 Just for the record, I don't consider myself a "CrossFitter".
 Nor do I "CrossFit".
 I'm just a newbie who's incorporated CrossFit's theme of functional, varied, high-intensity movements into my own workouts.

 In other words, I superset almost every lift.
 And every couple of months I try a new CrossFit movement.
 First was burpees.
 Then Wall-Balls.
 Then Thrusters.
-This year, I worked on Deadlifts and Kipping Pull-Ups.
-My most proud achievement, however, is completing my goal of **10 consecutive Muscle-Ups**.
+This year, I worked on Deadlifts, Kettle-Bell Swings, and Kipping Pull-Ups.
+My most proud achievement, however, is completing **10 consecutive Muscle-Ups**.

 <a href="/static/crossfit-games-2012-muscle-up.jpg"><img src="/static/crossfit-games-2012-muscle-up.jpg" alt="alex le 2013 running records" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 What's a Muscle-Up, you ask?
 Essentially, it's a Pull-Up to Dip in one fluid movement.
-Instead of stopping when your chin reaches the bar, you continue until your upper body is *above* the bar, where you then transition into a full Dip on *top* of the bar.
-It's one of the most advanced and coveted CrossFit exercises, and considered by some as the king of bodyweight exercises.
+Instead of stopping when your chin reaches the bar, you continue pulling until your upper body is *above* the bar, where you then transition into a full Dip on *top* of the bar.
+It's one of the more advanced and coveted CrossFit exercises, and considered by some as the king of bodyweight exercises.

 It took me 3 months just to do **one**, and 2 months more to work up to 10.
 A huge milestone for me, and reminder that just because something looks easy doesn't mean it is.
+I'm delighted with the results from practicing these new CrossFit movements.
+On top of that, they've re-energized my workouts and have me new challenges to work towards.

 <hr width=75%>